threefoldfoundation/info_sdk/src/1_architecture/architecture_storage.md

 5: 5c-b-a=12
 ......
 ```
 Mathematically we only need 3 to describe the content (=value) of the fragments.
-But creating more add reliability.
+But creating more adds reliability.
 Now store those equations distributed (one equation per physical storage device) and forget the original object.
 So we no longer have access to the values of a, b, c and see and we just remember the locations of all the equations created with the original data fragments.
 Mathematically we need three equations (any 3 of the total) to recover the original values for a, b or c.
 So do a request to retrieve 3 of the many equations and the first 3 to arrive are good enough to recalculate the original values.
 Three randomly retrieved equations are:

 ```
 5c-b-a=12